hyperledger/iroha-2-docs/src/api/config/glossary.md

 Byte size values might be set in two ways:

 - As a Number, which will be considered an amount in bytes
-- As a String, which will be parsed as a human-readable byte size string
+- As a String, which will be parsed as a human_readable byte size string

 Number: